rust-unofficial/patterns/idioms/mem-replace.md

 The borrow checker won't allow us to take out `name` of the enum (because *something* must be there.
-We could of course `.clone()` name and put the clone into our `MyEnum::B`, but that would be an instance of the [Clone to satisfy the borrow checker] antipattern.
+We could of course `.clone()` name and put the clone into our `MyEnum::B`, but that would be an instance of the [Clone to satisfy the borrow checker](../anti_patterns/borrow_clone.md) antipattern.
 Anyway, we can avoid the extra allocation by changing `e` with only a mutable borrow.

 `mem::take` lets us swap out the value, replacing it with it's default value, and returning the previous value.
 For `String`, the default value is an empty